esitarski/CrossMgr/helptxt/Record.md

 ### Time Trial Entry Mode

-This is the standard input mode for time trial finishes.
+This is the traditional input mode for time trial finishes.
 It follows a similar process to a manual stopwatch, except you use the computer.

 In time trial mode, you get times as the riders pass by pressing the __Tap for Time__ button (similar to using a recording stopwatch).
 This also triggers the [USB Webcam][] to take a picture, if enabled.
 Rather then using the mouse, pressing the 't' key is a shortcut to __Tap for Time__.